7 July 2017

-Ancient Technology and Crafts
+Ancient Technology and the Voyage of Luxuries

 The Summer School on Ancient Technology is planned to be held annually with the aim of a) providing an international forum on technological achievements of the ancient Greek world and b) making greater use of the rich resources of Greece in terms of specialists in ancient technology research.

 The aim of this 2-week intensive school is to make the participants more acquainted with aspects of ancient technologies by providing up-to-date knowledge presented and discussed by the experts of the relevant fields.
 It is of great benefit for the students to study ancient technologies and crafts in a location such as Northern Greece where in recent years major works in preservation have been accomplished by applying modern techniques and ideas and the museum exhibitions display impressive results of ancient technologies.

 A Certificate of Attendance will be provided at the end of the programme to all participants who have fulfilled the course requirements.
 Students/graduates taking the course for credit at their home institutions will also have to deliver an Essay paper in order to obtain 6 ECTS credits.
 Essays should be between 4000 -7000 words in length.
 Since degree requirements vary among universities, students/graduates are advised to ensure, preferably in advance, that their college or university will recognize such certification and award the suggested credits.

 EUR 450: The tuition fees are 450€.
 Participants will have to cover their own travel, accommodation and everyday expenses.
 Participants can choose accommodation from a variety of options, available at the city of Thessaloniki.